Akshit0601/Cartpole-using-REINFORCE/README.md

 # Cartpole using REINFORCE
 Implementation the REINFORCE algorithm, a classic policy gradient method, to solve the CartPole problem.
-Policy is trained in **Cartpole-v4 in Open-AI Gymnasium environment** using **Mujoco**.
+Policy is trained in **Cartpole-v4 in Open-AI Gymnasium environment** using **Mujoco** and tested in **Gazebo-Classic and Mujoco**.

 # Dependecies
 - [ROS2 HUMBLE](https://docs.ros.org/en/humble/Installation.html)